fevzitopcu/my-projects/aws/Project-101-AMI-Snapshot-EC2-instance-and-Volumes/README.md

 Part 1 - Create an EC2 instance (EC2-A) with an additional volume (10 GiB)

-Part 2 - Mounting the additional volume and adding a test.txt file to additional volume
+Part 2 - Mounting the additional volume and adding a homework.txt file to additional volume

 Part 3 - Taking snapshot of the EC2 (EC2-A) with 2 volumes